2022 Grenache

 Winegrowing Approach

 Grenache is both challenging and rewarding because the resulting wine is so transparent to each winemaking and vineyard decision.
-This Portico Hills, is a wonderful cool Grenache site.
-We whole cluster fermented these grapes, which compliments the structure, flavor and aromas.
-To optimize color extraction, we chilled the juice and skins for 5-10 days prior to starting fermentation which we allowed to progress with its naturally occurring yeast.
+This Portico Hills, is a wonderful, cool Grenache site.
+We whole-cluster fermented these grapes, which complements the structure, flavor, and aromas.
+To optimize color extraction, we chilled the juice and skins for 18 days before starting fermentation, which we allowed to progress with its naturally occurring yeast.
 For further extraction, during fermentation we applied punch-down, pump-over, and rack-and-return techniques.
 After fermentation, we blended the "free run” and press wine into a mix of brand new and neutral large puncheon barrels (2.5 x the size of a normal barrel).
 We continued to stir the lees weekly during malolactic fermentation.
 18 months later we carefully bottled this beautiful Grenache.

 Technical Information